dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 and I substitute with the special string `xxxxx` all words which contains characters other than `good_chars`.
 All words are also downcased and a the special character `#` is added at the end of every abstract.
 Finally all abstracts containing words occurring less than 5 times are removed.
 There are also a few extra minor modification that I apply, as for instance modifying special unicode chars that sometimes appear, that you can see on the notebook [here](https://github.com/dlvp/)).
 In the end I am left with order 50 thousand abstract and order roughly 10 thousand unique words.

 Similar massaging is done to the titles dataset.
-One main difference here is that titles containing formulas are dropped altogether.
+One main difference here is that titles containing formulas (as defined above) are dropped altogether.

+# Recurrent Neural Networks 101

+A Recurrent Neural Network (RNN) is a Neural Network adopting a particular parameter sharing framework suited to handling data with some kind of sequential structure.
+Using RNN to generate text is a very 2015 topic.
+There are plenty of blog posts on the subject ([this](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great one ) and even [books](http://www.deeplearningbook.org/) now.
+For this reason I feel I am allowed to be quite sloppy in my discussion.